everydayhero/how-we-build-things/technologies/react/sharing-behaviour.md

   remainingFuncs.reduce((a, b) => (arg) => a(b(arg)), firstFunc)
 ```

-We need all the functions we pass to compose to accpet only one argument, also the return value of one function will be used as the input to the next.
+We need all the functions we pass to compose to accept only one argument, also the return value of one function will be used as the input to the next.
 Therefore our functions need to accept a Component as their only argument and return a new Component.
 Looks like that's exactly what these already do :).

 With `compose` it might look like this: